 The Church of San Francesco is a real hidden gem.
-Behind a modest 17th-century marble facade tucked in between later buildings hides a textbook 13th-century Franciscan church, presenting a mixture of late Romanesque and early Italian Gothic styles, with a 70 meter long single nave and several chapels, a very tall truss ceiling and fabulous stained-glass windows, as tall as the apse, behind the main altar.
-The highlights of the church are frescoes in the choir by Taddeo Gaddi (one of Giotto’s disciples) , the tomb of Count Ugolino della Gherardesca in the second chapel in the right-hand wing of the transept and the 14th century cloister.
-A curiosity: Cimabue’s Maestà was made for this church, but it is now on display at the Louvre museum in Paris.
+Behind a modest 17th-century marble facade tucked between later buildings hides a typical 13th-century Franciscan church with a mixture of late Romanesque and early Italian Gothic styles.
+The building has a single nave with several chapels, a very tall truss ceiling and fabulous stained-glass windows behind the main altar that stretch the height of the apse.

-3) Piazza dei Cavalieri is the second largest square in the city.
-In the Middle Ages it was known as Piazza delle Sette Strade (Square of the seven streets) and was the center of political power.
-Rebuilt during the Renaissance period, the main buildings were designed by the architect Giorgio Vasari.
-The square houses the only Renaissance style church in the city: Church of Santo Stefano dei Cavalieri.
-The other remarkable buildings – both belonging to Scuola Normale Superiore, one of the most prestigious universities in Italy – are Palazzo della Carovana and Torre dell’Orologio.
-The former is a 16th century palace with frescoed façade, once the headquarters of the powerful military order of the Knights of St. Stephen.
-The latter, now a library, is said to be the tower were Count Ugolino della Gherardesca was imprisoned and left to starve with his children.
-The story is told by Dante in his Divine Comedy and is commemorated by a plaque on the building.
+The second largest piazza in the city, in the Middle Ages it was known as Piazza delle Sette Strade and was the centre of political power.
+It was restructured during the Renaissance and its main buildings designed by Giorgio Vasari.
+The piazza is home to the only Renaissance-style church in the city, the Church of Santo Stefano dei Cavalieri, while other remarkable buildings nearby include Palazzo della Carovana and Palazzo dell’Orologio, both of which now belong to the Scuola Normale Superiore, one of the most prestigious universities in Italy.
+The former is a 16th-century palace with a frescoed façade that was once the headquarters of the powerful Order of the Knights of Santo Stefano.
+The latter, now a library, is said to be the tower where Count Ugolino della Gherardesca was imprisoned and left to starve with his children, a story narrated by Dante in his Divine Comedy and commemorated by a plaque on the building.